nguyenkvvn/SWMP-9/README.md

 Pro-tip: Using a vice is okay to press the pins in place.

+An assembly guide can be found [here](https://youtu.be/9yiozpxlnK4?t=2101).

 ## Change Log

+- v1.0: Final release
+    * Promoted RC1 to release.
+    * Added assembly video link.

 - v1.0: Release Candidate 1
     * Promoted to RC1.